superseriousbusiness/gotosocial/CONTRIBUTING.md

 The correct solution to this is to fork, then clone the upstream repository, then set `origin` of the upstream repository to that of your fork.

-See [this blogpost](https://blog.sgmansfield.com/2016/06/working-with-forks-in-go/) for more details.
+See [this blog post](https://blog.sgmansfield.com/2016/06/working-with-forks-in-go/) for more details.

 In case this post disappears, here are the steps (slightly modified):